rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 * Firestore: Firebase's Firestore is the new Firebase Realtime Database.
 In the book, I may show you a way to migrate to this new tech stack.
 Then it is up to you whether you want to use Firestore or Firebase's Realtime Database.

 * Source Code Projects: This application is only build with React and Firebase.
 But what about taking it on the next level to enable it for real businesses?
 That's where I want to show you how to migrate the project to Redux, MobX, or Gatsby.js.
-You will get access to variations of this application that will have additional tech:
+You will get access to variations of this application that will have additional tech when choosing the course instead of only the book:
   * Gatsby + Firebase
   * React + Redux + Firebase
   * React + MobX + Firebase
   * React + Semantic UI + Firebase

-**Why should I consider Redux or MobX?**

-As you have seen, [Redux and MobX](https://www.robinwieruch.de/learn-react-before-using-redux/) work great with React.
-To extend your knowledge, check out my other course {{% a_blank "Taming the State in React" "https://roadtoreact.com" %}} to learn more about Redux or MobX to use one of them in this project.

-If you want to learn more about React with Firebase, grab **The Road to React with Firebase** to continue learning.
-Hopefully, this tutorial has helped you to implement your own authentication and authorization mechanism in React with Firebase.
-If you have any suggestions or improvements, please reach out to me.
-Again, if the tutorial didn't explain everything in detail, then it was because most those things are already covered in my {{% a_blank "(partly free) courses" "https://roadtoreact.com/" %}} and the other referenced articles.
-The tutorial builds on top of these learning materials, so make sure to check them out to learn everything about React, Redux, and MobX.
+  * React + Cloud Firestore